-The Hitachi ID Management Suite is an integrated solution for identity administration and governance.
-It is designed to streamline and secure the management of identities, security entitlements and credentials across every system in the enterprise.
-Organizations deploy the Hitachi ID Management Suite to strengthen controls, meet regulatory and audit requirements, improve IT service and reduce IT operating cost.
+The Hitachi ID Identity and Access Management Suite is an integrated solution for identity administration and access governance.
+It streamlines and secures the management of identities, security entitlements and credentials across systems and applications.
+Organizations deploy the Hitachi ID Identity and Access Management Suite to strengthen controls, meet regulatory and audit requirements, improve IT service and reduce IT operating cost.

-The Hitachi ID Management Suite is designed as identity and access management middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
+The Hitachi ID Identity and Access Management Suite is designed as identity management and access governance middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
 This is illustrated in Figure [link].

-The Hitachi ID Management Suite includes several functional identity and access management modules:
+The Hitachi ID Identity and Access Management Suite includes several functional identity management and access governance modules:

 Identity Manager includes the following additional features, at no extra charge: